SoftwareTestingQALyit2018Test/2_Simple_Unit_Test_CLI_Java_Packages/README.md

 $
 ```

-Create a directory structure local to the project and then verify it:
+Next we create a directory structure local to the project and then verify it:
 ```sh
 $ mkdir src src/main src/main/java src/test/ src/test/java
 $ tree